marcoguerini/CONAN/README.md

 ## File description
 Under the folder ```multitarget_KN_grounded_CN``` we provide the data in json and csv format.
 In the files, each entry has four fields: hate speech, knowledge sentences, counter narrative, and target.

+## Code

+If you want to replicate the pipeline described in the paper you can find the code here: https://github.com/yilingchung/Towards_KN_CN_Generation

 ## Citation
 You can find further details in our paper: